 CWRU Graduate Student Resources

 All MSA students have access to graduate student resources through Case Western Reserve University.
-All of the resources outlined below can be accessed in-person or online, and are available to students in Cleveland, Houston, and Washington.
+All of the resources outlined below can be accessed in-person or online, and are available to students in Cleveland, Houston, Washington, and Austin.

-Other graduate student resources can be reviewed here, but may not be easily accessible to our Houston or Washington students.
-Additionally, the MSA Program maintains local partnerships that ensure students in each location have access top-tier resources and facilities.
-Learn more about the location-specific resources in Cleveland, Houston, and Washington.
+Other graduate student resources can be reviewed here, but may not be easily accessible to our Houston, Austin, or Washington students.
+Additionally, the MSA Program maintains local partnerships that ensure students in each location have access to top-tier resources and facilities.
+Learn more about the location-specific resources in Cleveland, Houston, Washington, and Austin.

 Graduate Student Career Development